varlack1021/Lulla/lula-mobile-frontend/source/README.md

 3. All other React Component LifeCycle methods
 4. All other methods in the order of the LifeCycle method they're called in
     - Any helper methods of a non-LifeCycle method are written directly below that method
 ---
+## TODOS

+* add all magic values to the appropriate constants file.
+* consider which styles to add to const file
+---
 ## **Note to Author(Yes you @Dreamy_Jy)**